 Ability to Open New Accounts

-A fraud alert on your credit reports doesn’t stop you from opening new accounts.
-As long as you’re able to verify your identity when a creditor contacts you, you’ll be able to access your credit as normal.
-You don’t need to remove the alert before you attempt to take out a new loan, open a new card or use your credit in a new way.
+A fraud alert on your credit reports doesn’t typically stop you from applying to open new accounts, it just creates an extra step in the process.
+You may not need to remove the alert before you attempt to take out a new loan, open a new card, or use your credit in a new way.
 However, you do need to respond to identity inquiries in a timely manner.
 Otherwise, you might get an accidental rejection.

 On the other hand, freezing your credit prevents anyone from accessing your credit report — even you.
 A credit freeze rejects any and all requests for your credit information, regardless of whether they’re legitimate or not.
 You won’t get a call from a creditor if you apply for a new account when you have a freeze.
 Instead, the creditor will simply reject your application.